jonathanolson/slither/notes/patterns.md

     - square only color unrestricted
     - square only edge sector
     - square only edge sector unrestricted
-    - square only edge color
+    - square only edge color *
-    - square only edge color unrestricted
+    - square only edge color unrestricted *
     - square only all
     - square only all unrestricted
     -
+    - remaining general edge sector unrestricted
+    -
+    - collections:
+      - node bin/combine-collections.js square-only-all
+      - node bin/combine-collections.js general-all
     -
     - HEY HEY -- highlander can be added like "only"?
     - Current: